 fbpx

-The Sum and Substance hosta is a very large hosta cultivar with thick light-green leaves.
+Sum and Substance hosta is a very large hosta cultivar with wide light-green leaves.
 Individual plants routinely grow to 5′ wide and 3′ tall.
-Developed on Long Island, this hosta is tolerant of heat and sunlight (and even develops its best coloring with a dose of morning full sunlight).
+This hosta is tolerant of heat and sunlight (and even develops its best coloring with a dose of morning full sunlight).
 Sum and Substance is a consistent and reliable ornamental plant in the landscape with very low maintenance requirements.

 Sum and Substance hosta basics